Assets vs liabilities: key differences and examples

 Common long-term liabilities include:

-- mortgages with extended terms
+- business loans with multi-year terms

 - deferred taxes due in future periods